hunnel/openVINO_install_guide_linux_without_FPGA/readme.md

 	./install.sh

+<li> Follow the command-line instructions to complete installation.</li><br>
 </ol>

-The Getting Started guide should open automatically in the browser once you complete the installation.
+The Getting Started guide should open automatically in a web browser once you complete the installation.

 If you used the default installation configuration, you can navigate to the OpenVINO™ Toolkit directory using the following command: